Pesquisa-UFCAT/parepy/paper.md

 ### Files Structure

-Let's use the example of building a problem in PAREpy using Jupyter Notebook or a **Python** file.
+Let's use the example of building a problem in PAREpy using **Jupyter Notebook** file or a **Python** file.
 The basic file structure that you must assemble to use the library must be as follows:

 ```bash
  .